 stories that have an impact on society and will hopefully inspire life-changing actions.

-During the COVID pandemic, Giulia is working on her professional development attending workshops and events online as well as volunteering with local NGOs such as Migrant Voice and Simon Community sharing her expertise and encouraging people to tell their own stories through images.
+During the pandemic, Giulia volunteered with local NGOs such as Migrant Voice and Simon Community sharing her expertise and encouraging people to tell their own stories through images.

 At the beginning of 2020, she worked at BBC Scotland researching, producing, filming and editing short documentaries for the Shortform team.
-She produced content for the music strand Tune and the arts strand Loop, as well as social-media-first series as THP.
+She produced content for the music strand Tune and the arts strand Loop, as well as social-media-first series as Tiny Happy People.

-In October 2019 Giulia was shortlisted to participate in the prestigious Bridging the Gap initiative by the Scottish Documentary Institute and earlier this year she won the commission to produce a short documentary for international distribution.
+In October 2019 Giulia was shortlisted to participate in the prestigious Bridging the Gap initiative by the Scottish Documentary Institute and in January 2020 she won the commission to produce a short documentary for international distribution.

 In 2019 she started collaborating with BBC Scotland making short documentaries for their platform The Social.
 One of her first videos reached over a million views on social media and has now become a popular series about the van life community in Scotland.